naturalcrit/homebrewery/client/homebrew/pages/homePage/welcome_msg.md

 \column

 ## V3 vs Legacy
 The Homebrewery has two renderers: Legacy and V3.
-The V3 renderer is recommended and will receive updates, while the Legacy renderer will not.
-Legacy mode is still available for older brews and veteran users, but won't be updated.
+The V3 renderer is recommended for all users because it is more powerful, more customizable, and continues to receive new feature updates while Legacy does not.
+However Legacy mode will remain available for older brews and veteran users.

-:
-V3 uses curly brackets instead of HTML tags, though HTML tags can still be used.
-Converting between Legacy and V3 may require tweaking the document.
-However, all legacy brews will still render normally.
-Both renderers can be accessed via the {{fa,fa-info-circle}} **Properties** button on your brew at any time.
+At any time, any individual brew can be changed to your renderer of choice via the {{fa,fa-info-circle}} **Properties** tab on your brew.
+However, converting between Legacy and V3 may require heavily tweaking the document; while both renderers can use raw HTML, V3 prefers a streamlined curly bracket syntax that avoids the complex HTML structures required by Legacy.

 Scroll down to the next page for a brief summary of the changes and features available in V3!